Written By: Vahid Moradi

-Perhaps a more fitting way to ask this question is not so much “what is ETA watch movement?” but instead “WHO is ETA watch movement?”
-ETA SA is a Swiss watch manufacturer that specializes in creating some of the finest watch components in the world.
+Perhaps a more fitting way to ask this question is not so much "what is ETA watch movement?" but instead "WHO is ETA watch movement?"
+ETA SA is a Swiss watch manufacturer that specializes in creating some of the finest watch components in the world and in the watch industry.
 More specifically, Swiss ETA produces mechanical watch movements (the internal mechanism of the watch), which can be found in a wide variety of luxury watches.
-In fact, the ETA SA is so popular that it is featured indifferent brands!
+In fact, the ETA SA is so popular that it is featured in different brands throughout the swiss watch industry!
 Perhaps it is most effective to think of the ETA Swiss movement as the industry standard.
-ETA has been featured in so many different watches for so long that it may, in fact, be the most popular movement in all of watchmaking history.
+ETA has been featured in so many different mechanical watches for so long that it may, in fact, be the most popular movement in all of watchmaking history.

 Let's dive a little deeper into who ETA is:

 The Brand - ETA SA Manufacture Horlogère Suisse, or ETA for short, has been making movements and men’s fine watches since the early 1800s.
 Though it was officially founded in 1856, ETA SA began as a humble watch shop with four founding members: David Benguerel, Isaac Benguerel, François, and Julien Humbert-Droz.